-We recorded an 10.1% comparable store sales increase during the first quarter of fiscal 2012.
-We do not expect the low double digit comparable store sales increases to continue into the future.
-Our long-term annual net income growth target of 25% to 30% is based on comparable store sales increases of 3% to 5%.
+We recorded an 6.7% comparable store sales increase during the first quarter of fiscal 2013.
+Our long-term annual net income growth target of 25% to 30% is based on comparable store sales increases of 4% to 6%, including the impact of e-commerce sales starting in 2013.